isabella232/magento-learn.en/help/free-video-library/page-builder-admin-overview.md

 ---
 # PageBuilder Admin Overview

-PageBuilder is a new Magento extension (v2.3.1) for creating content by dragging and dropping pre-built page content types like columns, images, headings, buttons, and more.
-This video will show Magento Administrators how to add content types to a page.
+PageBuilder is a Magento extension (v2.3.1) for creating content by dragging and dropping pre-built page content types like columns, images, headings, buttons, and more.
+This video shows Magento Administrators how to add content types to a page.
 Magento Developers can learn more about installing and extending PageBuilder at [DevDocs.Magento.com](https://devdocs.magento.com/page-builder/docs/).

 #### Who is this video for?
-* Developers
+* Business Users and Frontend Developers

 #### Video Content:
 * 00:35 - Edit an Existing Page